mdn/content/files/en-us/learn/javascript/client-side_web_apis/introduction/index.md

 - The [Facebook suite of APIs](https://developers.facebook.com/docs/) enables you to use various parts of the Facebook ecosystem to benefit your app, such as by providing app login using Facebook login, accepting in-app payments, rolling out targeted ad campaigns, etc.
 - The [Telegram APIs](https://core.telegram.org/api), which allows you to embed content from Telegram channels on your website, in addition to providing support for bots.
 - The [YouTube API](https://developers.google.com/youtube/), which allows you to embed YouTube videos on your site, search YouTube, build playlists, and more.
-- The [Pinterest API](https://developers.pinterest.com/), which provides tools to manage Pinterest boards and pins to include them in your website.
+- The [Pinterest API](https://developers.pinterest.com/) provides tools to manage Pinterest boards and pins to include them in your website.
 - The [Twilio API](https://www.twilio.com/), which provides a framework for building voice and video call functionality into your app, sending SMS/MMS from your apps, and more.
 - The [Mastodon API](https://docs.joinmastodon.org/api/) enables you to manipulate features of the Mastodon social network programmatically.